platonic-realm/sandsim/cpp/README.md

 # SandSim C++ Implementation

 This directory contains the C++ implementation of the sandsim project, including scalar, SSE, and AVX versions of the sand falling simulation, in both single-buffer and multi-buffer variants.
+Vulkan implementations have moved to the root-level `vulkan/` directory with their own README and build instructions.

 ## Versions